Combinatorial computation of the motivic Poincare series: Introduction

 If $C$ has only one component, then

-This property is clear from the equation (\ref{intmu}), but seems to be curious and, for example, does not hold for the Alexander polynomial (we cannot reconstruct the Alexander polynomial of a sublink from the Alexander polynomial of a link).
+This property is clear from the equation (\ref{intmu}), but seems to be curious and, for example, does not hold for the Alexander polynomial (we cannot reconstruct the Alexander polynomial of a sublink from the Alexander polynomial of a link by setting the corresponding variable to 1).